NVIDIA-AI-IOT/trt_pose/README.md

 ### Human Pose

 This task involves detecting human body pose using models trained on the MSCOCO dataset.
-To get started, select one of the models below and follow the [live_demo.ipynb](tasks/human_pose/live_demo.ipynb) notebook to visualize human pose detection on a live camera feed.
+To get started, select one of the models below and follow the [live_demo.ipynb](tasks/human_pose/live_demo.ipynb) notebook to visualize the results on a live camera feed.
+Place the downloaded weights in the [tasks/human_pose](tasks/human_pose) directory, and modify the notebook accordingly.

 | Model | Jetson Nano | Jetson Xavier | Weights |
 |-------|-------------|---------------|---------|